-We have more access to information in the palm of our hands than any other person has ever had in the history of the world.
+We have more access to information in the palm of our hands than any other person has ever had in the history of the world, including vehicle DIY guides like changing your own tire.

 Experience tells us people tend to overestimate their abilities anyways.
 Despite all the technological abilities and roadside services available, knowing how to change a tire on your own comes in handy and could save a life.
-Read ahead to learn how.
+Read ahead to learn how to start changing tires on your own.

 Keep On Trucking